• Skip to main content

 If you’re still with me, you’ve probably guessed solutions 1 & 2 didn’t work for me.
 However, I found a solution from Paul Irish on the Google Developers site.

 This is a bit geeky, but nothing like changing your Windows Registry.
 It does require you to open up Google Chrome Dev Tools.
-These tools are built into the browser.
+These tools are built into the Chrome browser.

 How to use Chrome Dev Tools Console to set Protocol